 Table \ref{tab:data} describes the data used in our applications which are also used in \citet{giannone2015}.
 It contains 23 macroeconomic variables for which two subsets are selected to represent a medium-sized model with 7 variables and a large model that contains 22 of the variables (real investment is excluded).
-Before the analysis, the consumer price index and the five-year bond rate were transformed from monthly to a quarterly frequency.
+Before the analysis, the consumer price index and the five-year bond rate were transformed from monthly to quarterly frequency.
 All series are transformed such that they become stationary according to the augmented Dickey-Fuller test.
 This is necessary for the data to be consistent with the prior assumption of a steady-state.
 The number of lags is chosen according to the HQ-criteria, \citet{hannan1979determination} and \citet{quinnMulti}.
-This resulted in $p=2$ lags for both the medium-sized- and the large model.
+This resulted in $p=2$ lags for the medium-sized model which we also use for the large model.

-We set the prior mean of the coefficient matrix, $\mathbf{\Pi}$, to values that reflect some persistence on the first lag, but also that all the time series are stationary.
-E.g. the prior mean on the first lag of the FED interest rate and the GDP-deflator is set to 0.6, while others are set to zero in the medium-sized model.
+We set the prior mean of the coefficient matrix, $\Pi$, to values that reflect some persistence on the first lag, but also that all the time series are stationary; e.g. the prior mean on the first lag of the FED interest rate and the GDP-deflator is set to 0.6, while others are set to zero in the medium-sized model.
 Lags longer than 1 and cross-lags all have zero prior means.
 The priors for the steady-states are set informative to the values listed in Table \ref{tab:data}, these values follow suggestions from the literature for most variables, see e.g. \citet{louzis2019} and \citet{osterholm2012limited}.
-There were a few variables where we could not find theoretical values for either the mean or the standard deviation, in those cases, we set them close to their empirical counterparts. \begin{ThreePartTable} \TPTminimum{\textwidth} \LTleft{5pt} \LTright{1pt} \tabcolsep{1pt}
+There were a few variables where we could not find theoretical values for either the mean or the standard deviation, in those cases, we set them close to their empirical counterparts.